 Successful treatment for athlete’s foot usually involves topical medications — creams and sprays — that contain a fungus-killing ingredient.
 It’s best to treat athlete’s foot quickly, so it doesn’t spread, especially if you have diabetes or a weakened immune system.

 While athlete’s foot usually doesn’t cause any serious problems, it’s a fungal infection that will not go away on its own.
 Leaving it untreated can cause the fungus to spread to your toenails.

 If you think you have athlete’s foot, it’s best to get professional treatment.
 Our experienced podiatrists at Go Feet can effectively nix your athlete’s foot, and get your feet feeling their best again.
-Simply click the “book online” button or call one of our offices in Mays Landing or Hammonton, New Jersey.
+Simply click the “book online” button or call one of our offices in Mays Landing, New Jersey.